 But when conditions change so quickly, it becomes all the more important for your long-term strategy to be malleable, rather than brittle, and for your business processes to be open to constant improvement.
 If you know how to be Agile, this becomes possible, and the challenges of the rapidly-shifting 21st century world suddenly start to look like opportunities.

 Of course, changing an organisation’s mindset is not something that can be done overnight.
 In fact, it’s not even a one-off transformation at all, but rather a journey.
 It does, however, need to be done properly.
-Come to the Agile Business Conference in London, October 4-5 2017, for an opportunity to hear from those who’ve done it already, from fully Agile organisations to recent adopters.
+The Agile Business Conference is an opportunity to hear from those who’ve done it already, from fully Agile organisations to recent adopters.